PovertyAction/automatic-audio-auditor/README.md

 This project is under development: we are still heavily working on it and testing it.

 Next Steps in developing the project:
 - Find more precise ways of identifying where questions are present in audio recordings.
+For the moment we are relying on text audits (and soon advanced text audits - eventlogs), but there could be other strategies to think about.
-- Improve detection of question locations in audio recordings
+- When comparing transcript to questionnaire, consider best way to detect differences.
+Maybe we would only like to check if some key words are present, for example.
 - Continue developing an Azure Cognitive Services based application, particularly one that works with generation of batch transcriptions
-- Develop an offline DeepSpeech based solution
+- Develop an offline DeepSpeech based solution.
+Possibly build training sets with local languages for training.
+Train transcription models and fine tune
-- Build training sets with local languages for training
+- Manually create transcripts so as to check if automatic transcript generator works well
-- Train transcription models and fine tune
+- Study transcript engine performance in different languages and contexts
 - Scale up the solution and design a system to offer the service to all country offices.
 - Testing system on field surveys data, in contrast to phone survey data
 - Design other ways to detect data quality issues apart from current checks (for example,  detecting probing, identification of speakers, considering amount of background noise, amount of people speaking, tone, etc)
 - Considering transcription model biases and variance in performance for different contexts

 ## Files in the repo